PrincetonUniversity/3dunet/README.md

 	1. modify `run_chnk_fwd.sh` in the main repo
 	2. use `python pytorchutils/run_chnk_fwd.py -h` for more info on command line 		arguments
 4. modify parameters (stride, window, # of iterations, etc.) in the main parameter dictionaries
+- `cell_detect.py` --> CPU-based pre-processing and post-processing based on tpisano's lightsheet package
+    - if working with a slurm-based scheduler,
+	1. `cnn_preprocess.sh` --> chunks full sized data from specified directory
+	2. `cnn_postprocess.sh` --> reconstructs and uses connected components to find cell measures
+    - output is a '3dunet_output' directory containing a '[brain_name]_cell_measures.csv'

 Contact: tpisano@princeton.edu, zmd@princeton.edu